1894–95 New Brompton F.C. season: Aftermath

 Leading goalscorer Rule did not play for New Brompton again after the 1894–95 season; Dickenson also left, although he would briefly return in 1903.
-In their first season in Division One, the team finished 6th out of 10 clubs in Division One.
-The club, which changed its name to Gillingham in 1912, remained in the division until 1920 when it was incorporated in its entirety into the Football League to form its new Third Division.
+In their first season in Division One, the team finished 6th out of 10 clubs.
+The club, which changed its name to Gillingham in 1912, remained in this division until 1920, when the Southern League Division One was incorporated in its entirety into the Football League to form its new Third Division.